 Learn to see as the horse sees.

 Horses keep an eye on people, a keen and knowing eye.
-In Dr Gustafson's Equine Behaviour Class equestrians of all disciplines learn how to keep an eye on horses.
+Dr Gustafson teaches equestrians of all disciplines learn how to keep an eye on their horses.
+Awareness of the horses is the art of horsemanship.

 There is archeological evidence that man formed a close relationship with horses by 5500 years ago in Botai, Khazakstan where the horsefolk kept and milked horses, probably rode them, this after millenia of hunting horses for food.
 Both trained and wild horses co-existed in this realm south of Russia and west of China.
 Trained horses soon spread throughout the world, civilization of man the result.
 By the early 20th century the predecessor to man's newest animal partner, the tarpan, had gone extinct.
 To the best of our knowledge, all horses today are descended from domesticated selectively bred horses.